akshita31/BlogAuthoring/Readme.md

-In our [previous post](https://devblogs.microsoft.com/dotnet/creating-interactive-net-documentation/), we announced the `dotnet try` global tool that enables developers to create workshops and write content that can give a more interactive and engaging experience for the users.
-This tool can greatly enhance the way the end users learn from your documentation by giving them hands on experience, without having to install any editor.
+In our [previous post](https://devblogs.microsoft.com/dotnet/creating-interactive-net-documentation/), we announced `dotnet try`, a global tool which enables developers to create workshops and write content which can give a more interactive and engaging experience for users.
+This tool can greatly enhance the way people learn from your documentation by giving them hands-on experience, without having to install an editor.

-Today, we are announcing the availability of a new dotnet template called "trydotnet-tutorial".
-This template can be installed as part of the other "dotnet new" templates and can then be used to create a "getting started" basic code to help content authors understand the basics of the "dotnet try" tooling and then be able to write their own awesome documentation with it.
+Today, we are announcing the availability of a new dotnet project template called "trydotnet-tutorial".
+This template can be installed as part of the other `dotnet new` templates and can then be used to create a "getting started" basic code to help content authors understand the basics of the `dotnet try` tooling and then be able to write their own awesome documentation with it.

 ## Setup
 To set this up, let's begin by installing the template.
 In a command prompt execute,